Pre-define analyses

 Heterogeneity estimator

-In random effects analyses, the default heterogeneity estimation method is ‘Restricted Maximum Likelihood' (REML).
+In new random effects analyses, the default heterogeneity estimation method is ‘Restricted Maximum Likelihood' (REML).
 However, if the statistical method is changed from 'inverse variance' to ‘Mantel-Haenszel’, the heterogeneity estimator will change to ‘DerSimonian and Laird' (DL).

 To display the confidence interval for the heterogeneity estimator on the analysis graph, select the corresponding option in analysis statistical settings.